2D Gaussian Splatting for Geometrically Accurate Radiance Fields: 2D Gaussian Splatting

-\boldparagraph{Ray-splat Intersection} We efficiently locate the ray-splat intersections by finding the intersection of three non-parallel planes, a method initially designed for specialized hardware~\cite{weyrich2007hardware}.
-Given an image coordinate $\bx=(x, y)$, we parameterize the ray of a pixel as the intersection of two orthogonal planes: the x-plane and the y-plane.
+\paragraph{Ray-splat Intersection} We efficiently locate the ray-splat intersections by finding the intersection of three non-parallel planes, a method originally designed for specialized hardware~\cite{weyrich2007hardware}.
+Given an image coordinate $\bx=(x, y)$, we parameterize the ray of a pixel in the projective space as the intersection of two orthogonal planes: the x-plane and the y-plane.
 Specifically, the x-plane is defined by a normal vector $(-1, 0, 0)$ and an offset $x$.
-Therefore, the x-plane can be represented as a 4D homogeneous plane $\bh_x = (-1, 0, 0, x)$.
-Similarly, the y-plane is $\bh_y = (0, -1, 0, y)$.
-Thus, the ray $\bx=(x, y)$ is determined by the intersection of the $x$-plane and the $y$-planes.
+The x-plane can be represented as a 4D homogeneous plane {$\bh_x = (-1, 0, 0, x)^{\mathrm{T}}$}.
+Similarly, the y-plane is {$\bh_y = (0, -1, 0, y)^{\mathrm{T}}$}.
+Thus, the ray $\bx=(x, y)$ is determined by the intersection of the two planes.

 Next, we transform both planes into the local coordinates of the 2D Gaussian primitives, the $uv$-coordinate system.
-Note that transforming points on a plane using a transformation matrix $\bM$ is equivalent to transforming the homogeneous plane parameters using the inverse transpose $\bM^{-\top}$~\cite{vince2008geometric}.
-Therefore, applying $\bM = (\bW \bH)^{-1}$ is equivalent to $(\bW \bH)^\top$, eliminating explicit matrix inversion and yielding:
+Note that transforming points on a plane using a transformation matrix $\bM$ is equivalent to transforming homogeneous plane parameters using the inverse transpose $\bM^{-\mathrm{T}}$~\cite{blinn1977homogeneous}.
+Therefore, applying $\bM = (\bW \bH)^{-1}$ is equivalent to $(\bW \bH)^\mathrm{T}$, eliminating explicit matrix inversion and yielding:

 As introduced in ~\secref{sec:modeling}, points on the 2D Gaussian plane are represented as $(u,v,1,1)$.
-At the same time, the intersection point should fall on the transformed $x$-plane and $y$-plane.
+At the same time, the intersection point should fall in the transformed $x$-plane and $y$-plane.
 Thus,

-This leads to an efficient solution for the intersection point $\bu(\bx)$: where $\bh_u^i,\bh_v^i$ are the $i$-th parameters of the 4D homogeneous plane parameters.
-We obtain the depth $z$ of the intersected points via Eq.~\ref{eq:splat_to_screen} and evaluate the Gaussian value with Eq~\ref{eq:gaussian-2d}.
+This leads to an efficient solution for the intersection point $\bu(\bx)$: where $\bh_u^i,\bh_v^i$ are the $i$-th parameter of the 4D plane.
+Note that $\bh_u^3$ and $\bh_v^3$ are always zero according to Eq.~\ref{eq:plane-to-world}.
+Once we obtain the local coordinates $(u, v)$, we can calculate the depth $z$ of the intersected points using Eq.~\ref{eq:splat_to_screen} and evaluate the Gaussian value with Eq.~\ref{eq:gaussian-2d}.

-\boldparagraph{Degenerate Solutions} When a 2D Gaussian is observed from a slanted viewpoint, it degenerates to a line in screen space.
+\paragraph{Degenerate Solutions} When a 2D Gaussian is observed from a slanted viewpoint, it degenerates to a line in screen space.
 Therefore, it might be missed during rasterization.
 To deal with these cases and stabilize optimization, we employ the object-space low-pass filter introduced in~\cite{botsch2005high}: